-Many freebie offerings have a fairly strict monthly data allowance, for example, and always remember that these free VPN services have to make money somehow – which could involve playing fast and loose with your data.
+Many freebie offerings have a fairly strict monthly data allowance, for example, and always remember that these free VPNs have to make money somehow – which could involve playing fast and loose with your data.
 We’ve certainly argued in the past that free VPNs aren’t worth it

 However, if you have a quick search online, you’ll see that there are some massive discounts to be had on these lifetime deals which can make them seem extremely tempting.

-At the time of writing, we saw lifetime subscriptions offered at rock-bottom prices down as low as $29 (around £22) – that amount of cash would only get you three months’ worth of service with some providers.
+At the time of writing, we saw lifetime subscriptions offered at rock-bottom prices down as low as $29 (around £22) – that amount of cash would only get you three months with some providers.

 Not so fast, though.
 Looking at things a little more closely shows that these mega-bargain-basement deals are not being sold directly by the VPN providers, but by third-party resellers.